ilizol/neanestex/README.md

 # NeanesTeX

-NeanesTeX is a LuaLaTeX package that allows a Byzantine Chant score designed in [Neanes](https://github.com/neanes/neanes) to be inserted into a LaTeX document.
+NeanesTeX is a LuaLaTeX package that allows Byzantine Chant scores designed in [Neanes](https://github.com/neanes/neanes) to be inserted into a LaTeX document.

 ## Basic Usage